potatoeggy/eifueo/docs/g11/chw3mz.md

 Mao was seen as the figurehead of China and his image was proimently on display throughout China.
 His Little Red Book was distributed everywhere, and his charisma was a form of control over the population via his **cult of personality**.
 There was no distinction between Mao the person, the government, and China in the people's eyes.
 He received little backlash after the events of the Great Leap Forward and most of the population genuinely mourned his death.

+EXAMPLE:
-!!! example "Example: "Long Live the Chinese Communist Party that Chairman Mao Personally Founded", April 1973"
+"Long Live the Chinese Communist Party that Chairman Mao Personally Founded", April 1973
 <img src="/resources/images/mao-propaganda.jpeg" width=500>(Source: Kognity)</img>

 **Propaganda** was under the control of the CCP's Central Propaganda Department up to the Cultural Revolution.
 Its aims were to spread Chinese ideology and the idea of Maoism against capitalism, indoctrinate the Chinese population, and reinforcce political messages to enhance Mao's cult of personality.

-!!! example
+EXAMPLE:
 The **Combat Illiteracy Campaign** from 1950 to 1956 sent simple reading material all over China including remote places to increase literacy while spreading ideology and propaganda.

 From the 1940s to the 1950s, propaganda was generally colourfully visual because not many could read or write and it was cheaper and quicker to produce.
 Posters portrayed Mao as a god-like figure and all-powerful, symbolised as the father of the nation.
 They were put up everywhere in publicc spaces, poor citizens used them to decorate their homes, and Mao's picture was always in newspapers, stamps, and pins.